docker/compose/docs/reference/build.md

 # build

 ```
-Usage: build [options] [SERVICE...]
+Usage: build [options] [--build-arg key=val...]
+[SERVICE...]

 Options:
 --force-rm              Always remove intermediate containers.
 --no-cache              Do not use cache when building the image.
 --pull                  Always attempt to pull a newer version of the image.
+--build-arg key=val     Set build-time variables for one service.
 ```

 Services are built once and then tagged as `project_service`, e.g.,